RealSalmon/sippycup/README.rst

 Python Serverless Nanoframework for AWS API Gateway and AWS Lambda
 ------------------------------------------------------------------

 Sippy Cup is an *extremely* minimalistic `Python`_ framework to quickly create serverless applications using `AWS API Gateway`_ and `AWS Lambda`_.

-Sippy Cup converts the input format sent to an AWS Lambda function by API Gateway into a `WSGI`_ environment to provide a set of `Werkzeug`_-based requestand response objects, converting the latter to the return format expected by API Gateway.
+Sippy Cup converts the input format sent to an AWS Lambda function by API Gateway into a `WSGI`_ environment to provide a set of `Werkzeug`_-based request and response objects, converting the latter to the return format expected by API Gateway.

-It is intended to be similar in use to Python frameworks such as `Flask`_ and `Chalice`_, although by design it has a significantly smaller feature set.
+It is intended to be similar in use to Python frameworks such as `Flask`_ and `Chalice`_, although it has a significantly smaller feature set by design.

 Getting started
 ~~~~~~~~~~~~~~~